qpov/qt/Terms of Service.md

 ## 8. Feedback and Contact Information

-If you have any questions or suggestions, please contact us via email at: [insert contact email].
+If you have any questions or suggestions, please contact us via email at: aset.slanbek@gmail.com.

 Thank you for using our Bot!